640 South State StreetDover, Delaware 19901

 Triiodothyronine test, T3 test, thyroid function test

-T3 and other thyroid hormones help to control your metabolism, which is your body's process of storing and using energy.
+T3 and T4 help to control your metabolism, which is your body's process of storing and using energy.
 The thyroid hormones help control many of your body's other processes, including:

 Nervous system function